-1.12A Funds Received from User Fees Funds derived from use of • Money derived from community land are allocated in land is expended on accordance with the Local acquisition and communit Government Act use of community rrame Funds derived from use of • Money de community land are allocated in land is exp accordance with the Local acquisition an Government Act use of community allocated in land is expended on community land the Local acquisition and community land management requirements in accordance with S.409 of the Local Government Act 1993.
+Management Statement Action Mgt Team Time Frame Performance Measures 1.12A Funds Received from User Fees Fees Funds derived from use of • Money derived from community land are allocated in land is expended on accordance with the Local acquirements in accordance Local Government Act Local Government Act 199 Funds derived from use of • Money derived from use of community community land are allocated in land is expended on community land accordance with the Local acquisition and community land management requirements in accordance with S.409 of the Local Government Act 1993.
 HSC 0 Funds derived from community land use are allocated to future community land management and acquisition.
-1.12B Through Life Costs Adopt an appropriate level of • Determine level of funding required to funding for maintenance of maintain community land facilities in facilities within a financial year accordance with the Plan of Management. and over the whole life of an • Annually adopt an appropriate budget to asset.
-HSC HSC 0 0 Facilities are maintained within budget and in accordance with the Plan of Management.
-1.12C Fees Set and maintain an appropriate • Fees are set according to community level of hire fees for use of service and cost recovery principles. facilities on community land.
-Fees are set according to community H service and cost recovery principles.
+1.12B Through Life Costs Adopt an appropriate level of funding for maintenance of maintain community lacilities within a financial year accordance with the Plan and over the whole life of an allow for maintenance of cases.
+Adopt an appropriate level of an appropriate level of maintain community land facilities in facilities within a financial year accordance with the Plan of Management.
+HSC and over the whole life of an allow for maintenance of community land.
+HSC 0 0 Facilities are maintained within budget and in accordance with the Plan of Management.
+1.12C Fees Set and maintain an appropriate • Fees are set accord level of hire fees for use of service and cost recovery facilities on community land. ing to community principles.
 HSC 0 Level of fees is determined & adopted by Council annually.